 The Luangwa River is the life force flowing through the Valley.
 Teeming with hippos in the dry winter months, elephant, antelope and plains game fighting for a space of the scarce water, lions dominating the shady trees watching the river activity.
 Thornicroft’s Giraffe found only in the South Luangwa, and Cookson’s Wildebeest endemic to the area are some of the fine game viewing opportunities available.
 Leopard sightings are usual too.
 Guiding in Zambia is some of the best in Africa.
 South Luangwa guides are experienced, knowledgeable and keen to show you the best of their country!

 For the safari enthusiast Walking Safaris are definitely a highlight in this park.
 On a walking African safari you are truly able to get into the wild, cut yourself off from everything out there and really experience nature at its finest.
 The bushcamps, although more rustic than your typical 5 star African safari lodge, still have everything you need to make your stay in the wild comfortable.
-All have en-suite bathrooms, some with open roof tops like Luwi Bush Camp operated by Norman Carr Safaris.
+All have en-suite bathrooms, some with open roof tops like Luwi Bush Camp operated by Time & Tide.

 There are numerous accommodation options in the Luangwa Valley.
 Mfuwe Lodge is the hub.
 Operators usually have lodges or bushcamps (for Walking Safaris) or a selection of both available.
 Due to the rains many camps close over the summer months.
 Chat to your African safari consultant if you are unsure about when to go in South Luangwa.
 With accommodation options to suit most budgets, the South Luangwa is an incredibly attractive option for the safari purist.